Mingzhe-W/zkgraph/zkInsurrance/README.md

 ## ![logic](./logic.jpg)

 Traditionally, when something is broken and we file a claim for our insurance,  you need to show them your proof of purchase/ proof of ownership.
-It usually involves a lot of human work and there is very little standardization about proof of purchase: what counts and what not?
-With blockchain, the transaction is the natural proof of purchase.
-We can leverage this along with zkgraph to make it even easier for an insurance company to deal with such claims automatically.
+It usually involved a lot to human work and there is very few standaradization about proof of purchase: what counts and what not?
+With blockchain, the transaction is the nature proof of purchase.
+We can lerveage this along with zkgraph to make it even easier for a insurrance company to automatically deal with such claim.

-A user only needs to submit their transaction block_id and that's it.
-Other stuff will be handled by the insurance policy written in zkgraph.
+User only need to submit their transaction block_id and that's it.
+Other stuffs will be handled by insurance policy writen in zkgraph.

+## Test Contract and Block id
+when debugging execution and proof generation, you may use:
+- block id: 5114301
+- contract address: 0x7169D38820dfd117C3FA1f22a697dBA58d90BA06

+or you can just use 'script.sh' to test the whole workflow(remember to fill in the zkgraph.config.ts)

 ## Usage CLI